TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 Great!
 We have all that we need!

-To craft the valid `NoncePwd` we will use this `JavaScript` payload:
+To craft the valid `NoncedPwd` we will use this `JavaScript` payload:

 <br />